Categorized Kids’ Gift Guide (2022)

 Simplifying Gift Giving – Less is More

 Don’t be fooled by the length of this gift guide.
-Haha I put alllllll these gift suggestions in one post, but really, I’m a big fan of just keeping gifts simple.
+Haha I put alllllll these gift suggestions in one post, but really, I’m a big fan of just keeping gifts for any one occasion simple.

-While I love picking out good gifts, I’m also a kinda-sorta-minimalist & I do not like the entitled attitudes that come with giving kids loads of presents.
+While I love picking out good gifts, I’m also a pseudo-minimalist & I notice entitled attitudes that come with giving kids loads of presents.
 Ha!
 So we keep Christmas & birthday gift giving to our kids intentionally restrained.

 That being said, between our 4 children, nieces and nephews, and sweet friends, we have bought a lot of kids’ gifts over the years.